boston-library/bpl_pui_customizations/README.md

 # BPL PUI Customizations

 Assorted changes made to the ArchivesSpace PUI for BPL aesthetics and functionality.
-This stylesheet is used on the BPL's [Archives & Special Collections](https://archives.bpl.org/).
+This stylesheet is used on [Archives & Special Collections](https://archives.bpl.org/).